VasilMG/Django-ExchangeLogisticsApp/README.md

 # ExchangeLogisticsApp
-Basic app for a logistics company with built in freight echange built with:
+Basic app for a logistics company with built in freight echange.

+Stack used:
  - python
  - django - server side rendering
  - bootstrap - carousel templates